Zhao Junpeng

-Zhao Junpeng (赵俊鹏, born 2 February 1996) is a Chinese badminton player.
+Zhao Junpeng (赵俊鹏 (Zhào Jùnpéng), born 2 February 1996) is a Chinese badminton player.
 In 2016 and 2017, he became the runner-up at the China International Challenge tournament in the men's singles event.
 He won his first senior international title at the 2016 Macau Open Grand Prix Gold where he defeated Chou Tien-chen of Chinese Taipei in straight games in the final.
 In 2023, he helped the national team win the Asia Mixed Team Championships.

 In November 2024, Zhao announced his retirement on social media.